 The Columbus Organization is certified by the Centers for Medicare and Medicaid Services (CMS), Center for Clinical Standards and Quality, as a Quality Improvement Organization (QIO)-like entity.

 Working on behalf of CMS, QIO-like entities are independent, objective organizations that improve health care delivery, safety, and efficiency through a combination of collaborating with provider organizations, delivering targeted technical assistance, and providing direct intervention with Medicare beneficiaries and the healthcare community.
 QIOs work directly with health care providers to ensure the most current, clinically-proven techniques and practices deliver safe, high-quality care.

-CMS granted our company the QIO certification based on our success providing peer reviews, mortality reviews, systems reviews, technical assistance and training.
+CMS granted our company the QIO-like entity certification based on our success providing peer reviews, mortality reviews, systems reviews, technical assistance and training.